approov/quickstart-java-spring-token-check/servers/shapes-api/README.md

 Now let's continue reading this README for a **quick start** introduction in how to integrate Approov on a project built with the Java Spring Framework.

-You mat want to first follow [this demo walk-through](./docs/approov-shapes-api-server.md) before you try the Approov integration on your own app, but it's not mandatory you do it, but doing so will give you a better understanding how everything fits together in the simple Shapes app.
+You may want to first follow [this demo walk-through](./docs/approov-shapes-api-server.md) before you try the Approov integration on your own app, but it's not mandatory you do it, but doing so will give you a better understanding how everything fits together in the simple Shapes app.

 ## APPROOV VALIDATION PROCESS